resumurof/Git/README.md

 Interfaces_Concepts == This Projects demonstrates how Interfaces can be used in a project to achieve abstraction.

 LINQ == This project demonstartes complete concepts and code about LINQ used in C#

+Javascript_Projects == This project demonstartes important concepts on javascript